Updated May 26, 2017

 HB3709 – Increasing Access to Counseling Services

-Youth can struggle with discussing their problems with parents or guardians.
+Youth sometimes struggle in discussing their problems with parents or guardians.
 For this reason, Illinois law allows minors over age 12 to consent to counseling on their own.
-However, young people are limited to only five visits, too few for youth that may not be ready to talk to their parents about personal struggles.
+However, young people are limited to only five sessions, too few for youth that may not be ready to talk to their parents about some personal struggles.

-HB3709 would increase the allotted number of sessions from five to eight.
+HB3709 would increase the allotted number of sessions from five, 45-minute sessions to eight 90-minute sessions.
 For minors unable to get parental consent, due to homelessness or possible dangers in getting parental consent, a counselor would be allowed to continue services after eight sessions.
+Consent would not be required for youth who reach age 17.

 Said Dr. Niranjan S. Karnik, a leading psychiatrist at Rush University Medical Center, “Providers are in a good position to help heal families by working with youth who are running away, homeless or otherwise estranged.
 This legislation expands the possibility for youth to seek help from licensed providers, get short-term support, and it often leads to reunification with their families.”

 Increasing the number of counseling visits would give youth the opportunity to build rapport with a counselor, giving youth a safe space to begin healing.
-Sponsors are Rep. Wallace and Sen. Kimberly Lightford (D-Westchester).
+Sponsors are Rep. Litesa Wallace (D-Rockford) and Sen. Kimberly Lightford (D-Westchester).

 Other legislation: HB3060, no-charge birth certificates

 Many of the 38 youth-serving agencies on CCH’s Homeless Youth Committee endorse these statewide measures.
 Twenty-five member agencies are located in Chicago, 13 in the suburbs and downstate.